iilab/openmentoring-content/README.md

 Content will be made accessible either:
  - as binary content packages that can be downloaded and shared
  - as some type of compressed json diff files that help do lighter weight content updates.

+## TODO

+ - Helper utilities to track use and gaps for various user profiles.